elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 The idea was to slip an open tie wrap through the loop formed from cord sticking up through a hole, to hold it in place.

-![tower][tower-m3]

-Just after cutting they look pretty rough.

 ![tower][tower-m6]

-But aluminum is nice and soft for filing down, even by hand.
+Just after cutting they look pretty rough, but aluminum is nice and soft for filing down, even by hand.

 ![tower][tower-m8]